Ajetski/CS360Final/web/README.md

 - Run `npm i -g @angular/cli` to install angular cli
 - Run `npm i` from within the `/web` folder to install dependencies for the project.
 - Run `ng serve` from within the `/web` folder to serve the application via the angular cli.
-- Acces the applicaiton from http://localhost:4200
+- Access the applicaiton from http://localhost:4200